bennyb0y/burrito-rater/docs/WORKFLOW.md

 If you're experiencing database issues:

-1. Check the Cloudflare D1 dashboard to ensure the database exists and is accessible
+1. Check the Cloudflare D1 dashboard to ensure the database exists
-2. Verify that the database binding in the Cloudflare Worker is correct
+2. Verify that the database ID in `wrangler.toml` matches the actual database ID
 3. Check the Cloudflare Worker logs for any database connection errors

 ## Best Practices